pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

   pulp-consumer logs its activity here.

 ~/.pulp/server_calls.log
-  HTTP requests and responses get logger by the admin and consumer clients in this file.
+  HTTP requests and responses get logged by the admin client in this file.
 To enable/disable this, consult the ``[logging]`` section of ``/etc/pulp/admin/admin.conf``.

+~/.pulp/consumer_server_calls.log
+  HTTP requests and responses get logged by the consumer client in this file.
+To enable/disable this, consult the ``[logging]`` section of ``/etc/pulp/consumer/consumer.conf``.

 Common Issues
 -------------